Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: Identification of the rectification mechanisms by device geometry

 where $e$ is the elementary charge, $\sigma(U_{GS})$ the electrical conductivity of the channel, and $E_F$ the Fermi energy in the gated region of the graphene sheet.
-To precisely determine $\sigma(U_{GS})$ for a given device is difficult.
-We obtain an approximate $U_{GS}$-dependent value from the measured drain-to-source resistance $R_{DS}(U_{GS})$ via $\sigma(U_{GS}) = (R_{DS}(U_{GS}))^{-1} \cdot (W/L)$. $R_{DS}$ includes the resistance contribution of the ungated regions and the contact resistances.
+It is difficult to accurately determine $\sigma(U_{GS})$ for a given device.
+We obtain an approximate $U_{GS}$-dependent value from the measured drain-to-source resistance $R_{DS}(U_{GS})$ via $\sigma(U_{GS}) = (R_{DS}(U_{GS}))^{-1} \cdot (W/L)$. $R_{DS}$ includes the resistance contribution of the ungated regions and the contact resistances. $E_F$ in Eq.~(\ref{eq:Mott}) is calculated by \cite{Ghahari2016}